€7 Per Lead on Meta Ads. Here's What Actually Changed.

 The Account Was Stuck in Its Own History

-When I got access, the first thing I did was pull two years of data.
+When I sat down to dig in, the first thing I did was pull two years of data.
 Not to analyze it — just to understand the shape of it.

 What I found was an account that had been run by gut feel and inertia.
 Lookalike audiences built off a pixel that had seen better days.
 The same campaigns running month after month because nobody had a reason to stop them.
 CPL bouncing around — some months decent, some months you’re paying way too much for leads that go nowhere.